Open Source Summit North America

 • Kerim Satirli headshot

-When Kerim isn’t working, he’s either spending time with his daughter, enjoying aerial photography, or baking a cake or two.
+When Kerim isn’t working, he’s either spending time with his daughter, enjoying aerial photography, or baking a cake.

 • Kyle Fox headshot